Cat Behavior Heat: An Essential Guide to Loving Your Cat!

 Heat cycles usually begin when cats are 5–9 months old.
 Some kittens begin cycling as early as three to four months of age, while others might not see their first heat until 18 months old.

-So it is possible your cat is in heat and, as such, believes she needs to mate!
+So it is possible for cats to exhibit heat behavior, such as when she believes she needs to mate!
 If you have an unspayed female, she will ultimately go into heat, during which time, if she mates with a male, she will be capable of becoming pregnant.
 Here’s how to know if your cat is in heat, how to look after her, and how to prevent unwanted pregnancy.

 Your kitty may require a little extra care during this time, as it is likely to be uncomfortable when it is in heat.
 A quiet environment is best for a cat in heat.
 Therefore, minimizing stressful environments such as noises or strangers in your house will support them during their heat.
 Hosting a party or undertaking an intense home renovation are probably not good ideas while your cat is in heat.